RuichongWang/Kaggle/Mechanisms-of-Action-Prediction/README.md

 About this Competition: https://www.kaggle.com/c/lish-moa
 ## Repository contents
 ## Methods
+* Highly Unbalanced Data: The data is highly unbalanced, so for each base model, I set 7 different seeds and blend 7 different models to have a robust result.
+* Dimension Reduction:
-In this competition, I used A, B and C as base model, then blend the predicted result of all three models as final submission.
+* Models: In this competition, I used A, B and C as base model, then blend the predicted result of all three models as final submission.

 The model structure of multi head is: